A request for a review of a decision on a complaint may be made by:

 The Panel’s decision is normally final and conclusive.
 However, it may, in certain circumstances, be reviewable by the Ombudsman.

-The Panel will strive to carry out its review within 28 days of receiving the request for a review.
+The Panel will strive to carry out its review within 28 working days of receiving full comments from the Executive Director and Complainant, and the entirety of documentation related to the request for a review.
 When the Panel makes its decision, a short summary written report will then be forwarded to the person who made the complaint within the next 7 days.

 Pat Whelan is a former Director General of the Office of the Ombudsman for Ireland.
 Since his retirement from that position in 2012, he has been engaged on a consultancy basis with a number of public and private sector agencies.
 Pat holds a degree in Science from University College, Dublin and a Masters Degree in Management Science from Trinity College, Dublin.
 After graduating, he worked with British Telecom in London, the Department of Posts and Telegraphs in Dublin, the Revenue Commissioners and the Department of Finance.
 He also served with the World Trade Organisation in Geneva, Switzerland.

 He participated in various sub-committees of the British and Irish Ombudsman Association (now called the Ombudsman Association) on a range of issues including the development of best practice in complaint handling and governance for ombudsman offices.
 He also served for six years as Chair of the internal audit committee of the Public Appointments Service.